home-assistant/home-assistant.io/source/_components/light.mqtt.markdown

   required: false
   type: string list
 hs_command_topic:
-  description: "The MQTT topic to publish commands to change the light's color state in HS format (Hue Saturation)."
+  description: "The MQTT topic to publish commands to change the light's color state in HS format (Hue Saturation).
   Range for Hue: 0° ..
 360°, Range of Saturation: 0..100.
-  Note: Brightness is sent separately in the `brightness_command_topic`.
+  Note: Brightness is sent separately in the `brightness_command_topic`."
   required: false
   type: string
 hs_state_topic:
-  description: The MQTT topic subscribed to receive color state updates in HS format.
+  description: "The MQTT topic subscribed to receive color state updates in HS format.
-  Note: Brightness is received separately in the `brightness_state_topic`.
+  Note: Brightness is received separately in the `brightness_state_topic`."
   required: false
   type: string
 hs_value_template: